From Guidance to Enforcement: The Real Consequences of Not Preparing for Nacha’s Fraud Monitoring Rules

 What Can Be Done?

 March 2026 is coming fast—and with it, Nacha’s enforcement begins.
 Banks that overlook operationalizing customer compliance may face fines, regulatory scrutiny, or worse.
-LexAlign is actively helping banks build their 2026 plans to comply with the new rules, helping them fortify the frontline, stay audit-ready, and uphold their institution’s standards.
+Lexalign is actively helping banks build their 2026 plans to comply with the new rules, helping them fortify the frontline, stay audit-ready, and uphold their institution’s standards.
 We’re booking launch slots now.
 If you’re interested in demonstrating customer compliance in March, do not delay reaching out to us.

 Looking to do the same?
 Let’s talk

-Learn more about how LexAlign equips banks to meet Nacha’s new Fraud Monitoring Rule in our on-demand webinar
+Learn more about how Lexalign equips banks to meet Nacha’s new Fraud Monitoring Rule in our on-demand webinar

 Online banking fraud scam concept, businessman using laptop computer and credit card